 Regarding group companies, we also regularly (every other year) evaluate their corruption risks, including bribery, with reference to the Corruption Perceptions Index (CPI) published by Transparency International.
 Based on the results of the risk evaluation, in consultation with local attorneys regarding the laws and regulations of each country, we establish related internal rules including anti-bribery rules for each country, and implement similar initiatives as descrived above, such as approvals and reporting procedures, due diligence of business partners, and providing e-learning of external organizations which we contract.
 In particular, for group companies evaluated as having a high risk, the legal staff of the head office visits their offices and conducts hearings, etc., and then provides guidance and support so that the above efforts can be properly designed, implemented, and carried out.
 The Legal Department of the head office monitors the implementation and execution status of these efforts to prevent corruption.

-The Laws & Ordinances Handbook for Executives and the compliance manual for employees also clearly state the prohibition of the above-mentioned corruption, and they are distributed to all executives and employees.
-In addition, for dissemination and understanding of it, we carry out e-learning, which is mandatory for all executives and employees.
+The Laws & Ordinances Handbook for Executives and a compliance manual for employees also clearly describe the prohibition of corrupt acts and are distributed in handbooks and other forms to all executives and employees, respectively.
+Also, to ensure full understanding and thorough dissemination of the requirements, we offer an e-learning course that is mandatory for all executives and employees.

-The content of such reports is required to be immediately reported to the Legal Department General Manager, who is responsible for compliance, through the president of each company and the General Manager of the involved department.
-Upon receiving the report, the Legal Department General Manager immediately reports to the top management, CCO, CFO and Audit & Supervisory Board Members, as well as related departments such as the Human Resources Department, and the Public Relations Department, and conducts the initial response, necessary investigations, etc., as is appropriate.
-The status of actions taken and the results will be reported to the CCO and Audit & Supervisory Board Members.
+Upon receiving the report, the Compliance & Crisis Management Department General Manager immediately reports to the top management, CSKO and Audit & Supervisory Board Members, as well as related departments such as the Legal Department, the Human Resources Department, and the Public Relations Department, and conducts the initial response, necessary investigations, etc., as is appropriate.
+The status of actions taken and the results will be reported to the CSKO and Audit & Supervisory Board Members.
 If an employee commits a fraudulent activity, they will be dealt with strictly through procedures according to the award and punishment rules, such as the establishment of a disciplinary committee.
 In addition, in order to prevent similar COCE violations from occurring within our group, the outline of the case, the root cause of occurrence, the recurrence prevention measures, etc. are shared quarterly within our group and are used for compliance education at our company and each group company.

-The whistle-blowing system was expanded and extended from its former form, in which reporting was possible through internal reporting lines and external lawyers, by adding a dedicated external reporting line.
-This reporting line, created in November 2017, offers multilingual support (currently, in more than 160 languages), and makes it easier for employees to report or consult on matters related to violation of the COCE by providing global service with greater anonymity and confidentiality.
-All whistle-blowing information is directly reported to Audit & Supervisory Board members and reports on the status of responses are made to ensure independence from management.
+The whistleblowing system was expanded and extended from its previous form, in which reporting was only possible through internal reporting lines and external lawyers, by adding a dedicated external reporting line.
+This reporting line, created in November 2017, offers multilingual support (currently, in more than 160 languages), and makes it easier for employees to report or consult on matters related to COCE violations, including all forms of corrupt acts and human rights violations, by providing a global service with greater anonymity and confidentiality.
+Notices or reports on all whistleblowing information and the status of responses are sent to Audit & Supervisory Board members, and furthermore, a whistleblowing system that allows whistleblowers to notify directly to Audit & Supervisory Board members has been established to ensure independence from management.

 Going forward, we will continue to establish and operate whistleblowing systems that achieve even higher reliability and effectiveness and will promote reinforcement of compliance management and higher corporate value.

-To inform executives and employees about codes of conduct they must comply with in their day-to-day work, Toyota Tsusho conducts various types of training and seminars, obtains pledges from all executives and employees, and uses e-learning and other programs mandatory for all employees to review the status of compliance with codes and ensure compliance with laws and regulations as well as corporate ethics.
-In the fiscal year ended March 31, 2021, we held training for various levels of the organization, including new employees, newly appointed managers, line managers, and executives, as well as for specific groups such as newly appointed executives at domestic Toyota Tsusho Group companies and employees about to be stationed overseas.
+In the fiscal year ended March 31, 2022, we held training for various levels of the organization, including new employees, newly appointed managers, line managers, and executives, as well as for specific groups such as newly appointed executives at domestic Toyota Tsusho Group companies and employees about to be stationed overseas.
 The company also conducts training, e-learning, and information sessions for executives and employees on topics such as insider trading, bribery prevention, cartels, supply chain CSR, and the COCE to ensure that all personnel are fully aware of the prohibition of corruption in all forms.
 In addition, the company reviews, revises, and issues the Laws & Ordinances Handbook for Executives for executives and a compliance manual for employees every two years so that the entire company workforce is familiar with important laws to ensure strict compliance with laws, regulations, and corporate ethics.

 Tax Governance Policy

-It is the fundamental policy of Toyota Tsusho and the Toyota Tsusho Group, under the responsibility of the CFO(Member of the Board Hideyuki Iwamoto), to comply with the tax laws and tax regulations of each country and to appropriately satisfy its global tax obligations.
+The basic policy of Toyota Tsusho and the Toyota Tsusho Group is to comply with the tax laws and regulations of individual countries, under the responsibility of the CFO and following the COCE, and to appropriately satisfy global tax obligations.

-Emphasis is placed on conducting business activities appropriately and rationally, and we have decided to implement business development and global system construction in line with business objectives, and we do not use tax havens to avoid arbitrary taxation.
-In accordance with the spirit of the law, we comply with the laws and taxation conventions of each country and international taxation rules, and appropriately file and pay tax with respect for that spirit.
+We attach great importance to conducting all our business activities properly and rationally.
+We will expand our business and build a global structure in line with our business objectives, and we will not intentionally avoid taxes using tax havens.
+We strive to comply with the laws, regulations, and tax conventions of individual countries, as well as with international taxation rules, appropriately reporting income and paying taxes.
 We build fair relationships with tax authorities in the regions in which we do business by appropriately disclosing information and engaging in constructive dialogue.